 One downside of living in Hawk Point is that it can take a long time to commute to work.
 In Hawk Point, the average commute to work is 32.00 minutes, which is quite a bit higher than the national average.

-Hawk Point is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Hawk Point doesn't have a public transportation system that people use for their commute.

 The percentage of people in Hawk Point with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.67% of people over 25 have a bachelor's degree or advanced degree.